Financial-Times/dj-sheet-reader/README.md

 ![Node.js CI](https://github.com/Financial-Times/dj-sheet-reader/workflows/Node.js%20CI/badge.svg)

+> Provides the core spreadsheet processing functionality inside [Bertha](https://github.com/ft-interactive/bertha).

+## What does it do?

-> Gets data from a google spreadsheet, transforms all the string values in cells to types and outputs the resturn as a simple object.
-Use inside the [Bertha service](https://github.com/ft-interactive/bertha).
+* Fetches data from a google spreadsheet
+* transforms all the cells values to types (eg booleans, numbers and arrays)
+* outputs the result as an object.

+[Bertha](https://github.com/ft-interactive/bertha) wraps this functionality into a service, providing also a cache and a background queue for that helps managing large spreadsheets and frequent edits.

 ## Installation

     $ npm install @financial-times/sheet-reader

 ## Usage

+First, you'll need a Google API Service Account email and key.
+A service account reads/writes data from the Google API on behalf Google user/email: this is known as the "subject" account.

 ```js